AventusDAO/avn-bridge/README.md

 3. Securely moving fungible tokens (any token adhering to ERC20 or ERC777 specification) or ETH between Ethereum mainnet and an T2 by a process of:
 - *Lifting* (locking tokens received by T1 and recreating the equivalent amount in the specified T2 recipient account)
 - *Lowering* (destroying tokens on T2 and unlocking and transferring the equivalent amount in T1 to the specified recipient account)
-- *Triggering Growth* (a special form of owner-only lifting which inflates the supply via the T2 reward mechanism)
+- *Triggering Growth* (a special form of lifting which inflates the core token supply according to the reward mechanisms of T2)

 # Contract Functionality